Prince Adolf of Auersperg: Biography

-After studying law, he served as an imperial cavalry officer from 1841 to 1860 and attained the rank of major in Prince Eugene's Dragoons regiment.
-In 1867 he entered political life as a member of the Bohemian Landtag (provincial assembly), being elected by the Liberal land proprietors.
+After studying law, Auersperg served as an imperial cavalry officer for 14 years, reaching the rank of major in Prince Eugene's Dragoons regiment.
+He entered political life in 1867 as a member of the Bohemian Landtag (provincial assembly), representing the large land owners as a member of the Constitutional Great Lords Party (Verfassungstreuer Großgrundbesitz).
 Ten months later, on the resignation of Count Hartig, he was appointed Supreme Marshal of the Kingdom of Bohemia, continuing in that office until 1870.
-In January 1869 he was nominated life member of the Upper Chamber of the Austrian Reichsrat, in which he took a conspicuous part.
+In January 1869, he was nominated a life member of the Upper Chamber of the Austrian Reichsrat, in which he played a prominent role.